civican/legisinfo/43-2/bills/C-30/bill_text.md

 #### `Canada Recovery Benefits Regulations`

-### Section 298
+### Section 297

 Section 2 of the `Canada Recovery Benefits Regulations` is repealed.

-### Section 299
+### Section 298

 Section 4 of the Regulations is repealed.

 #### `Canada Labour Standards Regulations`

-### Section 300
+### Section 299

 Paragraph 33.1(b) of the `Canada Labour Standards Regulations` is repealed.

 #### Coordinating Amendments

-### Section 301
+### Section 300

-  **(1)** If a regulation made under section 24.1 of the `Canada Recovery Benefits Act`, as enacted by section `295` of this Act, amends, in accordance with that section 24.1, subsection 10(1) of that Act to replace the date set out in that subsection, then, on the day on which the regulation comes into force,
+  **(1)** If a regulation made under section 24.1 of the `Canada Recovery Benefits Act`, as enacted by section `294` of this Act, amends, in accordance with that section 24.1, subsection 10(1) of that Act to replace the date set out in that subsection, then, on the day on which the regulation comes into force,

     subsection 9(6) of the `COVID-19 Response Measures Act` is amended by replacing the date set out in that subsection 9(6) with the date set out in that subsection 10(1), as amended by that regulation; and

     subsection 9(7) of the `COVID-19 Response Measures Act` is amended by replacing the date set out in that subsection 9(7) with the date that is the date of the day after the date set out in that subsection 10(1), as amended by that regulation.

-  **(2)** If a regulation made under section 24.1 of the `Canada Recovery Benefits Act`, as enacted by section `295` of this Act, amends, in accordance with that section 24.1, subsection 17(1) of that Act to replace the date set out in that subsection, then, on the day on which the regulation comes into force,
+  **(2)** If a regulation made under section 24.1 of the `Canada Recovery Benefits Act`, as enacted by section `294` of this Act, amends, in accordance with that section 24.1, subsection 17(1) of that Act to replace the date set out in that subsection, then, on the day on which the regulation comes into force,

     subsection 9(6) of the `COVID-19 Response Measures Act` is amended by replacing the date set out in that subsection 9(6) with the date set out in that subsection 17(1), as amended by that regulation; and

     subsection 9(7) of the `COVID-19 Response Measures Act` is amended by replacing the date set out in that subsection 9(7) with the date that is the date of the day after the date set out in that subsection 17(1), as amended by that regulation.

-  **(3)** If a regulation made under section 24.1 of the `Canada Recovery Benefits Act`, as enacted by section `295` of this Act, amends, in accordance with that section 24.1, subsections 10(1) and 17(1) of that Act to replace the date set out in those subsections with a date that is the same in both subsections, subsection (2) does not apply.
+  **(3)** If a regulation made under section 24.1 of the `Canada Recovery Benefits Act`, as enacted by section `294` of this Act, amends, in accordance with that section 24.1, subsections 10(1) and 17(1) of that Act to replace the date set out in those subsections with a date that is the same in both subsections, subsection (2) does not apply.

-  **(4)** If a regulation made under section 24.1 of the `Canada Recovery Benefits Act`, as enacted by section `295` of this Act, amends, in accordance with that section 24.1, subsections 10(1) and 17(1) of that Act to replace the date set out in those subsections with November 20, 2021, subsections (1) to (3) do not apply if the date that is set out in subsection 9(6) of the `COVID-19 Response Measures Act` is November 20, 2021.
+  **(4)** If a regulation made under section 24.1 of the `Canada Recovery Benefits Act`, as enacted by section `294` of this Act, amends, in accordance with that section 24.1, subsections 10(1) and 17(1) of that Act to replace the date set out in those subsections with November 20, 2021, subsections (1) to (3) do not apply if the date that is set out in subsection 9(6) of the `COVID-19 Response Measures Act` is November 20, 2021.

-  **(5)** If a regulation made under section 24.1 of the `Canada Recovery Benefits Act`, as enacted by section `295` of this Act, amends, in accordance with that section 24.1, subsection 10(1) of that Act to replace the date set out in that subsection and a regulation made under that section 24.1 amends, in accordance with that section 24.1, subsection 17(1) of that Act to replace the date set out in that subsection 17(1) and the dates in the amendments are not the same, then, on the first day on which both those regulations are in force,
+  **(5)** If a regulation made under section 24.1 of the `Canada Recovery Benefits Act`, as enacted by section `294` of this Act, amends, in accordance with that section 24.1, subsection 10(1) of that Act to replace the date set out in that subsection and a regulation made under that section 24.1 amends, in accordance with that section 24.1, subsection 17(1) of that Act to replace the date set out in that subsection 17(1) and the dates in the amendments are not the same, then, on the first day on which both those regulations are in force,

     if the later of the dates, as amended by one of the regulations, is the date set out in the amendment to that subsection 17(1),